Applications of Lefschetz numbers in control theory: Detecting coincidences.

 \begin{theorem} \cite[Theorem 6.1]{Sav1} \textbf{(Existence of coincidences)} If\textit{ }$\Lambda_{fg}\neq0$\textit{\ then any pair of maps }$f^{\prime },g^{\prime}$\textit{\ homotopic to }$f,g$ has a coincidence. \end{theorem}

-Especially important for the control theory applications are the following two corollaries.
-They are applied to existence of equilibria (Section \ref{Equilibria of discrete systems}) and controllability (Section \ref{Controllability}) respectively.
+Especially important for control theory are the following corollaries.
+They are applied to existence of equilibria (Section \ref{Equilibria of discrete systems}), controllability (Sections \ref{Controllability} and \ref{Controllability of continuous systems}).
 Observe that the second corollary is about a map of pairs and the first is not.

 \begin{corollary} \textbf{(Existence of fixed points)} (cf. \cite{GNO}) Let $g:M\times U\rightarrow M$ be a map.
-Given $v\in H_{s}(U),$ suppose the homomorphism $g_{v}:H_{i}(M)\rightarrow H_{i+s}(M),i=0,1,...,$ of degree $s$ is defined by
+Given $v\in H_{s}(U),$ suppose the homomorphism $g_{v}:H_{i}(M)\rightarrow H_{i+s}(M)$ of degree $s$ is defined by

 $x\in H_{i}(M).$ Then, if

 then any map $g^{\prime}:M\times U\rightarrow M$ homotopic to $g$ has a fixed point $x$, $g^{\prime}(x,u)=x$ for some $u.$ \end{corollary}